How The Products Are Made

-The below shows a simplified overview of the production process from raw copper to finished planter.
+The below shows an overview of some of the production processes used.
+From raw copper to finished product.

 Step 1